biocore/qiime/README.md

 [![Build Status](http://ci.qiime.org/job/QIIME/badge/icon)](http://ci.qiime.org/job/QIIME/)

-The official QIIME source code repository.
-For details on QIIME, see www.qiime.org.
+For information on QIIME, see the [QIIME website](http://www.qiime.org).
+To get help with using QIIME, visit http://help.qiime.org.

-See the [Biocore GitHub organization](https://github.com/biocore) for related software projects and data.
+**QIIME 1 is now considered to be in maintenance mode as we shift our development efforts to [QIIME 2](http://github.com/qiime2).
+We don't expect to release any new versions of QIIME 1, except for critical bug fixes if necessary.
+If you're interested in contributing to QIIME, please consider [contributing to QIIME 2](https://github.com/qiime2/qiime2/blob/master/CONTRIBUTING.md).**

-To get help with using QIIME, please visit http://help.qiime.org.
+For related software projects and data, see [biocore](http://biocore.github.io).